Posts

 Summary : Every year, Australian Contract for Difference (CFD) providers make hundreds of millions in trading revenue from Australian clients which according to ASIC are a "combination of net client losses and fees and costs charged to clients."
 And over 70% of Australian CFD retail clients are net losers each year; thus over the life of an account this proportion of net losers would be even higher - likely over 90%.
 Thus, as you might expect given such wealth extraction, each year, thousands of Australians complain about unfair losses relating to CFDs.
 Complaints must first be submitted to the provider with only a minority of clients pursuing them further with the Australian Financial Complaints Authority (AFCA).
 However, any unfairness in CFD providers' standard business model is rarely investigated, let alone redressed by the AFCA complaint process.
 The AFCA appears to rely on the assumption that the terms and conditions clients accept when they sign up with a CFD p

-Proof of the various ways CFD providers will rip you off
+Is there proof of the ways CFD providers rip you off?

 Image

 Summary : - Contracts For Difference (CFDs) are derivatives that allow people to make highly leveraged bets on the change (up or down) in the value of an underlying asset - shares, indices, commodities, and currencies all over the world.
 Over 170,000 Australians are clients and over 70% lose money trading CFDs.
 ASIC is finally proposing to reduce the harm of CFDs but its regulations don't go far enough.
 Legal ripoffs, rigged systems, and unfair practices will continue to exist; I provide proof below. - Avoid using CFDs and Binary Options.
-If in the 5% of investors genuinely sophisticated enough to need them, do your research on the potential ripoffs, costs and risks before you trade and act accordingly (e.g. don't assume fairness, assume complete unfairness and protect yourself proactively.)
+If in the 5% of investors genuinely sophisticated enough to need them, do your research on the potential ripoffs, costs and risks before you trade and act accordingly.
+E.g. Don't assume fairness, assume complete unfairness and protect yourself proactively.
+Update : Only after a decade of consumer complaints like mine, as of 29 Mar 2021, ASIC finally acted to reduce the extent of the ripoffs allowed.
+However, they should have just banned CF

 How can Australian state governments force people to gamble all of their deposits with bookmakers?